syborg64/Wormhole/docs/memo_cli.md

-# memo cli for the noobz
+# memo for the cli usage

 Create 3 virtual folders (virtual, virtual2, virtual3)
 for each :